 Students may withdraw from class at any time during the first 2/3 of the semester without instructor permission and without incurring any grade penalty.
-Please be sure to withdraw yourself by 11/4/2020.
-If you do not expect to complete the class, otherwise you may receive an "F" grade.
+Please be sure to withdraw yourself by [withdrawal deadline date found in Academic Calendar on TOCC website] if you do not expect to complete the class, otherwise you may receive an "F" grade.